Learn Spanish

 Its proliferation in everyday conversation is indicative of an overall decline in language standards from the street market to the boardroom, and it’s perhaps not strange therefore that the word is seldom written with the corresponding umlaut to indicate that the “u” is to be pronounced and not merely there to make the “g” preceding the “e” hard-sounding, as in the case of “maguey,” the succulent used to make pulque which is pronounced “magay.”

 The word has been abused to the extent that it has developed a meaningless fill-in role, and appears in some monologues once every three or four words.
 In this sense, it is seen as a mere substitute for vocabulary.
-Some time back, a local bookstore chain cottoned-on to the popularity of the monosyllabic, multi-purpose “güey” with an advertisement that said: “reading, güey, will increase, güey, your vocabulary güey.”
+Some time back, a local bookstore chain cottoned-on to the popularity of the monosyllabic, multi-purpose “güey” with an advertisement that read: “reading, güey, will increase, güey, your vocabulary güey.”

 Mexico in your inbox